OftGefragt/Comparison-of-Price-and-Orderbook-Data-for-financial-time-series-models-/Level 2 Analysis/Anomaly-Detection-in-Cryptocurrency-Markets-using-1D-Convolutional-AnoGAN-main/README.md

 The official AnoGAN implementation uses 2D convolutional layers for image data.

+This project implements f-AnoGAN (Fast AnoGAN), an improved version of AnoGAN for anomaly detection.
+Original AnoGAN uses iterative optimization to find the latent vector z for each input during inference. f-AnoGAN introduces an Encoder, allowing direct, fast latent inference.
+The encoder directly maps real sequences to latent space.

-In this project, we adapt the framework for **time-series cryptocurrency order-book data**, replacing 2D convolutions with **1D convolutions** in both the generator and discriminator to better capture temporal patterns.
+We also replace the 2D convolutions with **1D convolutions** in both the generator and discriminator to better capture temporal patterns in time series data.

 ---